solclarke/NetflixLandingPage/README.md

-# Netflix's Landing Page
-A clone of Netflix's old landing page using HTML, CSS and JS
+A clone of Netflix's old landing page